Q: What essentials should I consider before setting out on a road trip?

 Drive to conditions: Be mindful of local driving conditions – for instance, if you are travelling in NSW during summer, be aware that it’s bushfire season.
 Plan your journey to take a rest every two hours.
 For a list of rest stops, download the Transport NSW Rest Areas map.

 Pit stops: Petrol prices fluctuate wildly throughout NSW; to ensure you’re getting the best value, download the Fuel Check app which lists the prices of petrol stations in real time.
+If you're driving an electric car, you can find a list of charging points across the state here.
 Khoury advises stopping at places where children can run around and play, expending energy and having fun while the driver reboots.
 He also suggests leaving home with an empty esky, filling it with healthy snacks and treats in regional towns to support local communities.
 “If you’re heading out from Sydney, there’s every chance you’ve be driving past some amazing parts of NSW that have remarkable fruit and veg – you can even pull over and pick your own fruit.
 So don’t stock up in Woolies – buy your snacks during your journey.”